HanyuXue2002/StatisticsCalculation/readme.md

-This is a program to calculate general statistics of Abelian invertible topological excitations, in the research region of condensed matter physics and quantum field theory.
+This is a program to compute statistics of invertible topological excitations, in the research region of condensed matter physics and quantum field theory.
+It is used in the paper arXiv: 2412.07653 and 2412.01886.

-In the first version of our program, the input data is a simplicial complex, a finite fusion group(containing types of topological excitations at different dimensions together with fusion rules).
-The program will calculate the general statistics and how to realize it by moving operators in Hilbert space.

-When the fusion group is $G$, the dimension of topological excitation is $d$ and choosing the simplicial complex as a $n$ dimensional simplex, then you will get the result $H^{n+2}(K(G,n-d),U(1))$.
-You can do more interesting calculation by using more complicated simplicial complex.
-However, the time and memory cost increase dramatically!
+You can use it to compute the statistics $T_p(C,G)$ and $\tau_p(C,G)$ for any simplicial complex $C$ and Abelian group $G$.
+You can also do computation localized at any region.

-The documentation is incomplete, so if you want to know the detail, please email me at xuehy2002@stu.pku.edu.cn
+If you have any problem, please email me at xuehy2002@stu.pku.edu.cn